peaBerberian/paul-envs.sh/README.md

 ### The dotfiles directory

-XXX TODO
-The `dotfiles` directory in this repository helps with the initialization of so-called "dotfiles" in the created containers.

-Its content will be merged with the home directory of the container.
+The "dotfiles directory" is a special location that will be merged with the home directory of an image once built.
 As such you can put a `.bashrc` directly in there at its root, and the config for the tools you planned to install (e.g. the `starship` configuration file: `starship.toml`, a `nvim` directory for `neovim` etc.):
 ```
-configs/
+dotfiles_dir/
 ├── .bashrc
 └── .config/
     ├── starship.toml (config for the starship tool)